tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LP-07-Ins_Asyncio_Revised.md

   ![single-coroutine-multiple-times](Images/single-coroutine-multiple-times.png)

 * A Task is a concurrent execution of a coroutine.
 Therefore, multiple tasks of a single coroutine will be executed concurrently.
-In this case, tasks are explicitly created using the `create_task` function and the first task waits 1 second and prints the string "One", and *while* the first task is waiting for the 1 second duration, the second task is executed, waits 2 seconds, and prints the string "Two".
+In this case, tasks are explicitly created using the asyncio `create_task` function and the first task waits 1 second and prints the string "One", and *while* the first task is waiting for the 1 second duration, the second task is executed, waits 2 seconds, and prints the string "Two".
 Total completion time is now only 2 seconds, a 33% reduction in time.

   ![multiple-tasks](Images/multiple-tasks.png)

-* Similarly, the `gather` function can accept multiple calls of a single coroutine and create multiple tasks under-the-hood.
+* Similarly, the asyncio `gather` function can accept multiple calls of a single coroutine and create multiple tasks under-the-hood.
 Therefore, the multiple tasks are executed concurrently and the total completion time is still 2 seconds.

   ![multiple-tasks-gather](Images/multiple-tasks-gather.png)

-* As can be seen, running code asychronously (non-sequentially) as opposed to synchronously (sequentially) can have significant performance benefits and should be implemented to optimize and ultimately make application more robust.
+* As can be seen, running code asychronously (non-sequentially) as opposed to synchronously (sequentially) can have significant performance benefits and should be implemented to optimize and ultimately make applications more robust.